 Four Ways to Improve Your Mental Fitness

-- Practice guided imagery with visual images to induce a calm, positive mental state.
+- Practice guided imagery where you induce a calm, positive mental state with visual images.

-- Make a gratitude list where you note down some things in your life that you’re grateful for.
+- Make a gratitude list where you note down a number of things in your life that you’re grateful for.
 Regularly refer to your list to help feed your positive feelings about your life.

 - Build such mindful activities as reading a hardcopy book, listening to music and podcasts, hiking, or playing board games.